Excelsior of Brooklyn

 The team is known for originating the "Brooklyn-style" baseball cap, precursor to the modern cap.
-They also were one of the first baseball clubs to undertake a long-distance tour to compete outside their home region.
+They also were the first baseball club to undertake a long-distance tour to compete against clubs based outside their home region.

+Their uniform consisted of bow ties, black Baseball caps with white brims, dark pants, white shirts with a button-on shield sporting a large black 'E', and a belt with "Excelsior" written in Blackletter.

+The club motto was "Ever Onward!"